-Develops the skills and knowledge required to enable learners to safely apply appropriate and effective methods of restraint using primarily non harmful methods of control.
-More restrictive methods of control can be taught where there is a higher risk environment
+Day 2 develops the skills and knowledge required to enable learners to safely apply appropriate and effective methods of restraint using primarily non pain compliant methods of control.
+More restrictive methods of control (pain compliance) can be taught where there is a higher risk environment

 Summary of outcomes

 1. Understand the Law in relation to the use of physical restraint.

 2. Evaluate the risks associated with physical restraint and consider methods to reduce the risks.

 3. Demonstrate non-pain compliant methods of control and how to safely apply them